fbpx

 Moreton Bay Region: Sandstone Point

 Mandy is an Educational Mentor.
 She lives and works in the Moreton Bay Region in South East Queensland.
-For over 20 years, she has worked and played in the Early Learning Sector in many roles.
-Mandy is a mother of four children ranging in ages from 7-22 years old.
-She holds a Diploma of Education (Early Learning) and a Bachelor of Teaching (Early Learning).
+For over 25 years Mandy has worked and played in the Early Childhood Education and Care profession in many roles.
+Mandy is a mother of four children and 2 grandchildren.
+She holds a Diploma of Education (Early Learning) and a Bachelor of Teaching (Early Learning) and is studying at UniSC a Bachelor of Psychology (Honours).

-Professionally Mandy spends each day looking at ways to support Early Learning Educators and advocating for every child’s right to a childhood that meets their needs.
-Mandy is passionate about finding ways children can feel safe, learn, play, develop and connect with others.
+Professional Mandy spends each day looking at ways to support Early Learning Educators and families and advocating for every child’s right to a childhood that meets their needs.
+Mandy is passionate about finding ways children can feel safe, learn, play and develop and connect with others.

 Sunshine Coast